klum-dsl/klum-ast/wiki/Static-Models.md

 # Transient fields

-Fields marked with `@Transient` allow to add transient data to a model.
+Fields marked with `@Field(FieldType.TRANSIENT)` allow to add transient data to a model.
 This data can be changed at will and will not participate in checks for equality.